Shen Yue: Book of Song

-Shen Yue was largely responsible for writing and compiling the Book of Song, a history of the Liu Song Dynasty.
+Shen Yue was largely responsible for writing and compiling the Book of Song, a history of the Liu Song dynasty.
 One of the most important sections of the Book is his Treatise on Music (volumes 19 to 22).
 However, historian Pei Ziye managed to distill the work into a more succinct version, Summary of Song (《宋略》); after reading Summary of Song, Shen was recorded to have said, "This is a standard which I cannot reach."

 Role in Xiao Baorong's death

 After Xiao Yan ascended the throne as Emperor Wu of Liang on 30 April 502, he initially wanted to treat Xiao Baorong (the deposed Emperor He of Qi) well, by making Xiao Baorong Prince of Baling and then assigning him Nanhai Commandery as his fiefdom.
 However, Shen Yue advised, "Cao Cao once said: 'Do not endure genuine disaster in the pursuit of ethereal reputation.'"
 Upon hearing this, Emperor Wu ordered Xiao Baorong to be killed.
 Just before his death, Shen Yue fell gravely ill, and dreamt that Xiao Baorong used a sword to cut off his tongue.
 Shen consulted a shaman on the dream, and the shaman affirmed his dream.
-Shen then summoned priests to do rituals to inform Xiao Baorong's spirit that it was not his idea to persuade Xiao to relinquish the throne.
+Shen then summoned priests and monks to do rituals to inform and appease Xiao Baorong's spirit that it was not his idea to persuade Xiao to relinquish the throne.